trentonjknight/landingpage/README.md

 Each student works on a different file, for a different part of the website and the teacher can run the entire website.
 The Html-Template-Engine library will take care of putting all the pieces together.

+## Student Instructions for Cohort V

+1. Run this command in the terminal to view the site:

+python3 -m http.server 3000

+2. Edit your files using bootstrap components and good communication with your team.

 ## Instructions

 1. As a teacher, please create a new repository in github.com and invite your students.